 Not a very high battery life

 The Asus TUF Gaming Laptop has been coined as one of the best gaming laptops to be released recently, promising an advanced gaming experience for a low price.
-With a high-resolution screen, modern appearance and backlit keyboard, this laptop definitely looks good.
-But does its internal components match up?
+With a high-resolution screen, modern appearance, and backlit keyboard, this laptop definitely looks good.
+But do its internal components match up?

 This means you don’t need to worry about the running speed of your games or your general laptop tasks.
 The i7 simply promises to complete these tasks faster than previous CPU models.
 This speed is also supported by a strong graphics card, the Nvidia GeForce GTX 1650, which guarantees uncompromised gameplay at 1080p with a consistent 60fps on most high-quality games.